The Daikin Group has a unified system for the promotion of compliance and risk management.

 Daikin's Handbook for Corporate Ethics summarizes employee rules for action and behavior to ensure compliance in Japan.
 As well, employees in Japan have been given compliance cards and are urged to carry these with them at all times to ensure that they always follow rules and ethics.

-In the area of legal compliance, compliance and risk management leaders (CRLs) in each division gather the latest legal information and check to see if laws are reflected in company rules and manuals.
+In the area of legal compliance, compliance and risk management leaders (CRLs) in each division head efforts to gather the latest legal information and check to see if laws are reflected in company rules and manuals.
 There are also monthly daily triple checks to ensure everyone is following laws and company rules and manuals.
 In 1995, we introduced self assessments, a Daikin initiative, which are conducted once a year in all divisions and Group companies to ensure soundness in both legal compliance and risk matters.
-Based on the results of these self assessments, the Legal Affairs, Compliance, and Intellectual Property Center conducts legal audits in divisions and Group companies, while the Internal Auditing Department confirms legal compliance through audits.
+Based on the results of these self assessments, the Legal Affairs, Compliance and Intellectual Property Department conducts legal audits in divisions and Group companies, while the Internal Auditing Department confirms legal compliance through audits.

 In the area of risk management, all divisions conduct risk management checks along with self assessments.
 If any major risks are identified by these checks, measures are drawn up to reduce such risks.

 We strive to make every employee constantly aware of compliance through a special emphasis on educational activities.
 We constantly improve these through better compliance education tools and improved ways to relay the importance of compliance.

 For example, employees who are studying look at case studies related to legal matters in specific areas, such as management, production, and procurement.
 Education is also divided by employee category, with courses for directors, new employees, newly appointed managers, CRLs, and other kinds of employees.

 And to raise employees' compliance awareness, training is supplemented by sessions with individual division heads and managers, who tour workplaces to talk about the importance of compliance from their own experience.